 The Board has not appointed any director to the position of Chair of the Board nor has it appointed a lead independent director.
 However, Dr. Cohen, who is the President and Chief Executive Officer of the Company, serves as the acting chair at Board meetings and is expected to serve as the chair at the Annual Meeting.
-For the reasons discussed below, the Board of Directors believes this is the most appropriate leadership structure for our Company as it continues to grow as a fully-integrated biopharmaceutical company and as we execute our strategy to become a leading neurology company focused on the identification, development and commercialization of novel therapies that improve neurological function in people with disorders of the nervous system.
+For the reasons discussed below, after a comprehensive review of its leadership structure in 2012, the Board of Directors continues to believe this is the most appropriate leadership structure for our Company as it seeks to build shareholder value by continuing to grow as a fully-integrated biopharmaceutical company.